 The coming of 1892 saw the extension of the railroad line to Gillette, and the establishment of a mail route between Moorcroft and Sundance.
 The stage made three trips a week with passengers and mail.

 On May 16, 1892, there came to town a young man by the name of Lucian Holbrook Robinson.
 Shortly after he arrived, he founded Moorcroft's first store in a twelve by fourteen foot walled tent.
 The post office was moved to the store, and "Lou" served as postmaster for several years.
 The postmastership was turned over to J.K.
 Somers, who built the first hotel in 1897.
 Moorcroft was incorporated on October 2, 1906.
-Frank C. Haselton was elected Mayor, Charles Lewis was the Town Clerk, Dr. N. B. Newcomer was Treasurer, Steve Daily was Marshall and C. E. Kackley was Justice of the Peace.
+Frank C. Haselton was elected Mayor, Charles Lewis was the Town Clerk, Dr. N. B. Newcomer was Treasurer, Stephen Carmel Daley, Sr. was Marshall and C. E. Kackley was Justice of the Peace.
 The long-term councilmen were W. K. Somers and John F. Daily, and the short term councilmen were J. L. Michaels and Charles Kirby.

 Three very prominent gentlemen in Moorcroft in 1906 were, L.H.
 Robinson, John W. Rogers, and W.J.
 McCrea.
 These men were the executives of the newly organized Moorcroft Bank and the newly incorporated Robinson Mercantile Company.
 L.H.
 Robinson served as President of both, John W. Rogers was vice-president at the bank and secretary-treasurer of the Mercantile Company, and W.J.
 McCrea was vice-president of the company and cashier at the bank.